adtrahan146/EndGameMaps/README.md

 # EndGameMaps 🗺️

-#####  :round_pushpin: An app to by and for denizens of their respective cities to find cool or off-the-radar spots/activites!
+#####  :round_pushpin: An app by and for denizens of their respective cities to find cool or off-the-radar spots/activites!

 ### What?
 - The idea for the name comes from games, wherein a player has finished an area of a map or the whole map.